quii/learn-go-with-tests/readme.md

 - A text editor
 - Some experience with programming.
 Understanding of concepts like `if`, variables, functions etc.
 - Comfortable with using the terminal

-### Table of contents

-0. todo: Install Go, set up environment for productivity.
-1. [Hello, world](/hello-world) - Declaring variables, constants, if/else statements, write your first go program and write your first test.
-Sub-test syntax and closures.
-2. [Integers](/integers) - Further Explore function declaration syntax and learn new ways to improve the documentation of your code.
-3. [Iteration](/for) - Learn about `for` and benchmarking.

-Property based tests (todo)

 ## Feedback